stmarksnewferry/stmarksnewferry.github.io/_about_boxes/about.md

 If you have an eye to church history, we stand in the Reformed tradition of the Church of England; taking the Bible as the supreme authority in all matters of faith and conduct.

-In support of the GAFCON movement, we have adopted the Jerusalem Declaration as a good statement of our core beliefs.
+In support of the GAFCON movement, we have adopted the [Jerusalem Declaration](https://www.gafcon.org/resources/the-complete-jerusalem-statement) as an accurate statement of our core beliefs.